mvadari/xrpl-docs/Atomic.md

 ### 4.1.
 Ledger Object ID Generation

-Some objects, such as [offers](https://xrpl.org/docs/references/protocol/ledger-data/ledger-entry-types/offer/#offer-id-format) and [escrows](https://xrpl.org/docs/references/protocol/ledger-data/ledger-entry-types/escrow/#escrow-id-format), use the sequence number of the creation transaction
+Some objects, such as [offers](https://xrpl.org/docs/references/protocol/ledger-data/ledger-entry-types/offer/#offer-id-format) and [escrows](https://xrpl.org/docs/references/protocol/ledger-data/ledger-entry-types/escrow/#escrow-id-format), use the sequence number of the creation transaction as a part of their ledger entry ID generation, to ensure uniqueness of the IDs.

 To get around this, in single-account `Atomic` transactions, a "phantom sequence number" will be used instead.
 The "phantom sequence number" will be equal to `AtomicTxn.Sequence + AtomicTxn.AtomicIndex`.
 After all the transactions are processed, the sequence number will be incremented by the total number of inner transactions included in the `Atomic` transaction, to avoid further hash collisions.